Menu

 Through its implementing partners, Better Cotton trains farmers to use water efficiently, care for soil health and natural habitats, reduce use of the most harmful chemicals and respect workers’ rights and wellbeing.
+Traditional cotton production has many negative environmental impacts including excessive water consumption, soil degradation and erosion.
+By sourcing our cotton products through Better Cotton, we aim to reduce our contribution to these negative impacts, supported by their educational programmes.

 This is in relation to the cotton fibres of this item only.